The world of cannabis is changing so quickly that it’s often hard to keep up with the new ways to consume and benefit from cannabis products.

 Endocannabinoid receptors line the digestive tract, signaling that cannabinoids may help with digestive-related conditions.
 More specifically, studies have shown that cannabis can help to stimulate appetite.
 This is especially useful for those undergoing chemotherapy and radiation, as well as those who take medicines that interfere with appetite.

 Millions of individuals around the world deal with pain-related medical conditions every day.
 Many studies suggest that cannabis many be a therapeutic alternative for those dealing with chronic and persistent pain.
-As the medical community and its patients continue to deal with the growing opioid crisis, cannabis is proving to be a safer, natural alternative.
+As the medical community and its patients continue to deal with the growing opioid crisis, cannabis is proving to be a less risky and all-natural alternative.

 Far too many people are diagnosed with cancer every year.
 Cancer develops due to cell mutations, genes, and even environmental factors, and it can leave sufferers feeling incredibly helpless.
 Recognizing this, scientists continue to look for new treatments—including options involving cannabis.